karakelian/getting-started/README.md

   - ask!
   - ask your teammates!
   - ask in slack!
-  - the Professors look up to those that _work towards success and not afraid to ask for help along the way_
+  - the professors look up to those that _work towards success and are not afraid to ask for help along the way_

 # Assignment Summary:
-In this assignment, you will taking steps to setup your personal computer and various campus-provides resources.
+In this assignment, you will taking steps to setup your personal computer and various campus-provided resources.
 You will also need to establish accounts with various online services.
 These resources and services will be used throughout this course.
 Moreover, the professors will take every effort to utilize such services throughout the course.

 For example,
    * all class material will be delivered via git using a GitHub repository.